Dan Crowley (Canadian football)

-Dan Crowley (born March 14, 1973) is a retired Canadian Football League import quarterback from the United States.
+Dan Crowley (born March 14, 1973) is a former Canadian Football League (CFL) and Italian Football League (IFL) import quarterback from the United States.
 He played college football for the Towson Tigers, setting several school records.
 After college, Crowley professionally debuted in 1995 for the CFL USA team, the Baltimore Stallions.
-Crowley also played for the Montreal Alouettes in 1996, as well as the Edmonton Eskimos from 1999 until 2001.
-Known as a career backup, Crowley received his first major starting opportunity with the then-new Ottawa Renegades in 2002, becoming the team's first starting quarterback.
+Crowley also played for the Montreal Alouettes in 1996.
+After playing for the IFL's Bergamo Lions from 1998 to 1999, Crowley returned to the CFL and played for the Edmonton Eskimos from 1999 until 2001.
+Known as a career backup, Crowley received his first major starting opportunity with the expansion Ottawa Renegades in 2002, becoming the team's first starting quarterback.

-College career
+Early life and college

+A Bowie, Maryland native, Crowley attended DeMatha Catholic High School.
+He graduated from DeMatha in 1991.

-Crowley played college football for the Towson Tigers, who represent Towson University, from 1991 to 1994.
-Crowley set records in the passing categories of attempts (1,169), completions (617), yards (8,900), and touchdowns (81).
-Crowley started 35 of 40 games, achieving a 22–13 record as a starter.
+Crowley then played college football for the Towson Tigers, who represent Towson University, from 1991 to 1994.
+During his time at Towson, the school was named Towson State University.
+During his junior season in 1993, Crowley set the school record for career passing touchdowns at 51.

+Crowley ended his Towson career with school records in passing attempts (1,169), completions (617), yards (8,900), and touchdowns (81).
+He started 35 of 40 games, achieving a 22–13 record as a starter.

-Canadian Football League
+Professional career

 Baltimore Stallions

 Crowley was signed as a free agent by the Baltimore Stallions in 1995.
 As a member of the team, Crowley was part of the 83rd Grey Cup Championship winning team.

 Montreal Alouettes

 After a season with the Stallions, Crowley signed with Montreal Alouettes in 1996.
+During his tenure with Montreal, he served as a backup to Tracy Ham.
+The Alouettes cut him after the team's first game in 1997.

+Bergamo Lions

+Crowley signed with the Bergamo Lions of the Italian Football League (IFL) and European Football League (EFL).
+Crowley led the Lions to consecutive IFL championships in 1998 and 1999.
+In the 1998 season, he was named the league's offensive player of the year and MVP of the Italian Bowl championship game.
+In 1999, he passed for 1,339 yards and 18 touchdowns.
+The Lions also played in the European Football League, losing in the quarterfinals of the 1999 tournament playoffs.

 Edmonton Eskimos

-Crowley later signed with the Edmonton Eskimos in 1999, and would play on the team for three seasons.
+After playing semi-professionally in Italy, Crowley signed with the Edmonton Eskimos in 1999, and would play on the team for three seasons.
 Crowley started 4 games for the Eskimos.